 The beauty of having 150 acres surrounded by the New River, it gives campers the opportunity to experience as much adventure as possible without having to leave the camp property!
 This summer we will be bringing some of the off-site trips back home while also offering our traditional activities.

-Complementing our three full time directors, Cheerio on the New River will employ 25-30 experienced staff.
+Complementing our three full time directors, Cheerio on the New River employs 25-30 experienced staff.
 The majority of our staff will have the primary role of being an in-cabin counselor with your child while they teach certain activities throughout the day.
 A few senior staff members will have training in specific areas of camp to ensure all activities and camp life are both safe and fun.
 These staff will live outside of the camper cabins and will be there to provide support to both campers and counselors on a daily basis.

 All staff who come to work with us will go through an interview process with one of our Directors and go through our own structured training before starting the summer with your camper.